 How to Use the No Vig Calculator

-Enter American odds (ex: -110) for each team and view the corresponding no vig odds and implied win probability.
+To use the vig free calculator, enter American odds (ex: -110) for each team and view the corresponding no vig odds and implied win probability.

 Calculating no vig odds allow you to see the true odds (and implied win percentage) assumed by the bookmaker.